Patient-Reported Outcomes in Primary Care-New York (PROPC-NY)

 - Test the feasibility of routine collection and use of patient-reported outcomes to improve care planning and its impact in ways that matter to patients, especially those facing complex health challenges and difficult socioeconomic circumstances;

-- Identify best practices related to patient questionnaires—when and how to collect information from patients, how to use responses to create care plans, how to operationalize re-assessment, continued monitoring, and goal attainment, and how to assess the impact of care plans on patient health and well-being;
+- Identify best practices related to utilizing patient-reported information—when and how to collect information from patients, how to use responses to create care plans, how to operationalize re-assessment, continued monitoring, and goal attainment, and how to assess the impact of care plans on patient health and well-being;

 - Advance knowledge of PROMs among primary care providers in New York and nationally as the field of patient-reported measurement grows and value-based payment spreads.

-The PROPC-NY learning collaborative involves three metropolitan-area health care providers:
+The PROPC-NY learning collaborative involves three metropolitan-area health care providers, each awarded grant support by UHF:

 - The Institute for Family Health, a federally qualified health center (FQHC), and its Urban Horizons Health Center in the Bronx;